List of Marvel Comics characters: F: Victoria Frankenstein

-At one point, she came across the Aragorn that originally belonged to Black Knight and accidentally mutated it further when trying to restore it to a normal horse.
-After she helped Bram Velsing recuperate after Doctor Doom fused a metal mask to his head, Victoria Frankenstein, her Children, and Frankenstein's Monster helped Iron Man fight Velsing when he planned revenge on Doctor Doom.
+At one point, she came across Elendil who originally belonged to Black Knight and accidentally mutated it further when trying to restore it to a normal horse.
+After she helped Bram Velsing recuperate after Doctor Doom fused a metal mask to his head, Victoria Frankenstein, her Children, and Frankenstein's Monster helped Iron Man fight Velsing when he planned revenge on Doom.
 Iron Man was able to defeat Dreadknight and Victoria and her children took the unconscious Bram into their custody.

 Freak

 Spider-Man villain

 A drug addict nicknamed the Freak is chased down by Spider-Man after attempting to steal from the soup kitchen where Spider-Man's Aunt May works.
-The Freak stumbles into a laboratory owned by Curt Connors and injects himself with animal gene fluids, thinking that they are methamphetamine.
+Freak stumbles into a laboratory owned by Curt Connors and injects himself with animal gene fluids, thinking that they are methamphetamine.
 As a result, he gains the ability to metamorphose into new forms, taking on the form of a skinless man and an armadillo-like monster.
-Spider-Man immobilizes the Freak with quicklime, after which he is taken away by Oscorp.
+Spider-Man immobilizes Freak with quicklime, after which he is taken away by Oscorp.

-The Freak is next seen cut open and hooked up to machines in an Oscorp lab where scientists are using his abilities to cure diseases.
+Freak is next seen cut open and hooked up to machines in an Oscorp lab where scientists are using his abilities to cure diseases.
 Norman Osborn injects him with a sample of the anti-venom antibodies to create "super-venom", a virus capable of killing millions with a single drop.
 He then uses the super-venom to re-power Mac Gargan, who was "cured" of the Venom symbiote by Anti-Venom.
-In the confrontation between Spider-Man and Osborn, Osborn activates the building's self-destruction with the Freak still inside, with him being presumed dead.
+In the confrontation between Spider-Man and Osborn, Osborn activates the building's self-destruction with Freak still inside, with him being presumed dead.
 He is later revealed to have survived.